• TH1_0961 (2)

 Welcome to Edgcote Races

 The South Midlands area welcomes racing at Edgcote, north east of Banbury, by kind permission of the Wills Estates.
-Two point to point meetings are planned in 2024, The Bicester with Whaddon Chase on Sunday 28th April 2024 and the Grafton Hunt on Sunday 19th May 2024.
+Two race days are planned in 2025 on Sunday 13th April 2025 and Sunday 18th May 2025

 What is a Point to Point?